Videos and DVDs

 These short videos answer common questions about COVID-19.

-This series of short videos features Dr. Stanley Plotkin, Professor Emeritus, Department of Pediatrics at the University of Pennsylvania, answering common questions about vaccines.
+These short videos feature Dr. Stanley Plotkin answering common questions about vaccines.

 Hilleman: A Perilous Quest to Save the World’s Children